-More than 400 dog breeds are officially registered.
-Among them there are primitives, which were formed without human participation, and breeds obtained as a result of selection.
+More than 400 dog breeds officially registered.
+Among them there are primitives, which will form without human participation, and breeds obtained as a result of selection.
 From the point of view of behavioral qualities, representatives of primitive breeds (Husky, Samoyed dog, Laika, Akita Inu, German and Pomeranian) are distinguished by greater independence, therefore, they need professional training for socialization.

-The genotype of decorative breeds, companion dogs was formed through the long-term selection of parents.
+The genotype of decorative breeds, companion dogs will form through the long-term selection of parents.
 Often, as one of them were aboriginal animals – dogs of primitive breeds living in a limited area (in a certain region, country).
 As a result, breeders received offspring with a certain character and set of behavioral qualities.
-Pets from these groups are recommended to be taken by inexperienced dog breeders, since they quickly learn the basic rules of behavior, are trusting and non-aggressive “by nature.”
+Pets from these groups recommend to take from inexperienced dog breeders.
+Since they quickly learn the basic rules of behavior, are trusting and non-aggressive “by nature.”

 CAN PARENTING CHANGE A PET’S PERSONALITY